Kelly Ripa Calls Out Mark Consuelos For Not Taking Her To The Met Gala In Hilarious Video

-Kelly Ripa wasn’t too pleased with husband Mark Consuelos after he took her to a wrestling match instead of the 2019 Met Gala on May 6.
+Kelly Ripa wasn’t too pleased with husband Mark Consuelos after he took her to a wrestling event instead of the 2019 Met Gala on May 6.
 Per People, Kelly called out her husband of more than two decades in a series of hilarious videos posted to her Instagram Stories after she admitted that she initially thought they were attending the huge fashion event in New York City.

 In the clips, Ripa could be seen riding in a cab alongside her and Consuelos’s youngest son, 16-year-old Joaquin Consuelos, with the Riverdale star riding in the front.

 “We’re about to own this Met Gala,” the Live with Kelly and Ryan host then says, to which Joaquin told her they weren’t.

 “We’re totally going, and let me tell you, you are wearing your camp wear,” she then hit back at the teenager.

 Kelly kept the faith after attending the event with her husband before in the past, still thinking she and her boys were heading to the prestigious fashion night at the Metropolitan Museum of Art even though the taxi cab took another turn.

 “Honey, I think we’re going in the wrong direction,” the former All My Children actress said.

 Mark then revealed where they were actually going – and it was a whole lot less glamorous than the fashion-forward Met Gala.
 Instead, the actor told his wife that they were on their way to Grapple at the Garden.